Farmers Markets Increase Access to Fresh, Nutritious Food

 But with affordable, competitive prices and special programs for low-income families, farmers markets are expanding access to fresh, healthy food in communities that need it most.
 Unlike supermarkets, with their beguiling aisles of soda, candy and potato chips, farmers markets put fruits and vegetables front and center and create a shopping environment where nutritious foods are not only affordable, they’re celebrated.

-According to the USDA, over 5,000 farmers markets across the country now accept Supplemental Nutrition Assistance Program (SNAP) benefits, with new locations accepting SNAP increasing at an average rate of 40% per year.
+According to USDA FNS data, 7,377 farmers and farmers markets across the country were authorized to accept Supplemental Nutrition Assistance Program (SNAP) benefits in 2017, more than double the number of farmers and farmers market authorized in 2012 (3,214). in 2017, more than $22.4 million SNAP benefits were redeemed at farmers markets.
 This brings more and more fresh, local produce to the doorsteps of low-income neighborhoods and enables SNAP recipients to purchase the nutritious food their families need to stay healthy.
 A growing number of farmers markets also offer incentive programs to low-income seniors and SNAP and WIC (Women, Infants and Children Program) customers.
 These programs provide participants with coupons or vouchers they can redeem for more fresh produce, increasing the capacity for struggling families to purchase and eat more fruits and vegetables.

 Small farmers and vendors are welcoming the spike in business.
-The USDA reports that the number of SNAP households shopping at farmers markets increased by 52% since 2011, spending $18.8 million with local farmers in 2014 – 4 times as much as in 2009.
+The USDA reports that the number of SNAP households shopping at farmers markets between 2012 and 2017 increased by 35.2%.
 This illustrates how farmers markets are a win-win situation for farmers and low-income communities; they stimulate business for farmers by improving access to fresh, healthy food for families in need.

 Markets Increasingly Accept SNAP and SNAP Recipients Increasingly Shop at Markets